Causes of stomach cancer

 Reducing your risk

-While it's not possible to always prevent getting stomach cancer, you can significantly reduce your risk by:
+It isn't always possible to prevent stomach cancer but you can significantly reduce your risk by: